 - 1. Providing false or incomplete information on the application form. - 2.
-Receiving a "C-", "D" or "F" twice in the same nursing course and/or failing two different nursing courses. - 3.
+Failing the same nursing course twice or failing two different nursing courses. - 3.
 Dishonesty (see policy statement in the University Student Handbook and the NSNA Code of Academic and Clinical Conduct). - 4.
 Second violation of clinical agency policy. - 5.
 Placement on an Accountability Contract for the third time. - 6.
 Unsafe client care (See Nursing Student Handbook "National Student Nurses' Association, Inc. (NSNA) Code of Academic and Clinical Conduct") - 7.
 Cumulative GV grade point below 3.0 for 3 consecutive semesters. - 8.
 Determination by the Department of Human Services that the student cannot complete the clinical education component of the Grand View nursing program.